 Red and yellow make...

 Ask children which colors can be seen in fire: red, yellow, and orange.
 Tell children that you are going to paint flames, but that you no longer have orange paint.
 Give each child a small quantity of red paint and a small quantity of yellow paint and encourage them to mix the colors together.
 They will be happy to see orange paint appear.
 Let children try to create orange using markers, coloring pencils, waxed crayons, etc.

 Invite children to sit in a circle.
 Deposit a lit candle in the centre of the circle.
 Be sure to set you candleholder in an aluminum plate.
 Watch and admire the flame.
 Discuss why touching fire is dangerous with your group.
 After a while, deposit a glass jar over the candle to extinguish it.

 Collect several different candles and show children how the heat from the flames melts the wax.
 Show them how the wax becomes liquid and then hardens again as it cools by letting the wax drip onto a piece of waxed paper.
 Of course, all manipulations must be done by the early childhood educator to avoid burns.

-Fill a sensory bin with pieces of paper, cardboard, fabric, etc. in different shades of yellow, orange, and red.
-Encourage children to manipulate, tear, and crumple the different materials.
+Fill a sensory bin with pieces of paper, cardboard, fabric, etc. Select elements in different shades of yellow, orange, and red.
+Let children manipulate, tear, and crumple the contents of the bin.

-Deposit a platter filled with colourful fruit cut into different shapes.
+Deposit a platter filled with colorful fruit cut into different shapes on the table.
 Children pick the pieces they prefer and use them to build firefighter helmets, a fire truck, a hose, etc. Take pictures of their creations before they are gobbled up.
 Print and display the pictures for everyone to see.

 Prepare red and orange Jell-O with your group.
 Cut it into cubes and let children arrange them on a plate to represent a campfire.
 Children will enjoy extinguishing the fire with a can of whipped cream.